 The objective was to build 573 homes and to promote the Laprak Village as a model settlement.
-Whilst the actual building of homes has been slow due to these challenges; together with the NRNA we have been able to:
+Whilst the actual building of homes has been slow due to various challenges (including remote location, difficult to access, limited means of transporting materials and goods, and inclement weather conditions); together with the NRNA we have been able to:

-- Lay down telecommunications infrastructure - Supply of water via smaller springs for the construction of these homes - Supply electricity via diesel powered generators for the construction works.
+- ¿ Lay down telecommunications infrastructure - ¿ Supply of water via smaller springs for the construction of these homes - Supply electricity via diesel powered generators for the construction works.